jgonsior/german_ir_nlp_demo/backend/README.md

 Execute `qgen.py` to generate queries and hard negatives, based on the `corpus.jsonl`, to create the `passages.csv`, and to split the generated data into `train_triples.jsonl`, `eval_triples.jsonl`, and `test_triples.jsonl` sets.
 These files are used for the training and evaluation.
-Change `generator` and `retrievers` parameters to use different models for query generation and hard negatives.
+Change `generator` and `retrievers` parameters to use different models for query generation and negative mining.
 Adjust `data_dir` path for target training data directory.

 -   **NOTE:** Other generated files `qgen-qrels/train.tsv`, `data.json`, `hard-negatives.jsonl`, and `qgen-queries.jsonl` are only needed during the creation of the other files.
 May delete afterwards.